matthewvilhauer/ui-fabric-dev-starter-kit/README.md

 ### Built with React, Webpack, & Typescript
 > Minimal starter with hot module replacement (HMR) for rapid development with the Office UI Fabric UX framework.

-This project is an extension of [vikpe's](https://github.com/vikpe) awesome **[React/Webpack/TypeScript starter-kit](https://github.com/vikpe/react-webpack-typescript-starter)**, configured to align with the UI Fabric design principles.
-If you are not using office-ui-fabric-react for building your UI/UX, then I highly suggest using his repo as a starting point instead of this one.
+This project is an extension of [vikpe's](https://github.com/vikpe) awesome **[React/Webpack/TypeScript starter-kit](https://github.com/vikpe/react-webpack-typescript-starter)**, with additional configurations for using the office-ui-fabric-react and office-ui-fabric-core libraries in a way that aligns with the UI Fabric design principles.
+If you are not using office-ui-fabric-react for building your UI/UX, then I highly suggest using vipke's repo as a starting point instead of this one.

 * **[React](https://facebook.github.io/react/)** (16.x)
 * **[Webpack](https://webpack.js.org/)** (4.x)